rohitsubedi/ratelimiter/README.md

 # ratelimiter

-Very basic golang package for ratelimiting the http endpoints based on the value in the request
+RateLimiter helps ratelimit the http request based on the config and value to check defined by the user.
+For eg. Possible brute force can be detected and request will not be passed through the service

 ## Installation
     go get github.com/rohitsubedi/ratelimiter@v1.2.1

-## Description
+## Testing
-RateLimiter helps ratelimit the http request based on the config and value to check defined by the user.
-For eg. Possible brute force can be detected and request will not be passed through the service
+    make test

 ## Avalilable methods
 ### RateLimit using system memory